Refrain: Usage in history

-In music, a refrain has two parts: the lyrics of the song, and the melody.
-Sometimes refrains vary their words slightly when repeated; recognizability is given to the refrain by the fact that it is always sung to the same tune, and the rhymes, if present, are preserved despite the variations of the words.
-Such a refrain is featured in "The Star-Spangled Banner," which contains a refrain which is introduced by a different phrase in each verse, but which always ends:
+Although repeats of refrains may use different words, refrains are made recognizable by reusing the same melody (when sung as music) and by preserving any rhymes.
+For example, "The Star-Spangled Banner" contains a refrain which is introduced by a different phrase in each verse, but which always ends:

 O'er the land of the free, and the home of the brave.

-A similar refrain is found in the "Battle Hymn of the Republic," which affirms in successive verses that "Our God," or "His Truth," is "marching on."
+A similar refrain is found in the "Battle Hymn of the Republic", which affirms in successive verses that "Our God", or "His Truth", is "marching on".

 Refrains usually, but not always, come at the end of the verse.
 Some songs, especially ballads, incorporate refrains (or burdens) into each verse.
 For example, one version of the traditional ballad "The Cruel Sister" includes a refrain mid-verse: